PlatArs/PROJECT-3_Hotels_ML/README.md

 of submission.csv - a submission file in the desired format

 ### ***Features:***
-hotel_address - the address of the hotel review_date - the date when the reviewer posted the corresponding review. average_score - the average score of the hotel calculated based on the last comment for the last year hotel_name - name of the hotel reviewer_nationality - nationality of the reviewer negative_review - negative review that the reviewer gave to the hotel. review_total_negative_word_counts - the total number of words in a negative review positive_review - the positive review that the reviewer gave to the hotel review_total_positive_word_counts - the total number of words in a positive review reviewer_score - the rating that the reviewer gave to the hotel based on his experience total_number_of_reviews_reviewer_has_given - the number of reviews that reviewers have given in the past total_number_of_reviews - total number of valid hotel reviews tags - tags that the reviewer gave to the hotel. days_since_review - the duration between the date of verification and the date of cleaning additional_number_of_scoring - there are also some guests who just rated the service, and did not leave a review.
-This number indicates how many valid estimates there are without verification. lat - latitude of the hotel lng - longitude of the hotel
+hotel_address - the address of the hotel
+review_date - the date when the reviewer posted the corresponding review
+average_score - the average score of the hotel calculated based on the last comment for the last year
+hotel_name - name of the hotel
+reviewer_nationality - nationality of the reviewer
+negative_review - negative review that the reviewer gave to the hotel
+review_total_negative_word_counts - the total number of words in a negative review
+positive_review - the positive review that the reviewer gave to the hotel
+review_total_positive_word_counts - the total number of words in a positive review
+reviewer_score - the rating that the reviewer gave to the hotel based on his experience
+total_number_of_reviews_reviewer_has_given - the number of reviews that reviewers have given in the past
+total_number_of_reviews - total number of valid hotel reviews
+tags - tags that the reviewer gave to the hotel
+days_since_review - the duration between the date of verification and the date of cleaning
+additional_number_of_scoring - there are also some guests who just rated the service, and did not leave a review.
+This number indicates how many valid estimates there are without verification
+lat - latitude of the hotel
+lng - longitude of the hotel